monome/grid-studies-nodejs/index.md

 Once we've refreshed the grid, we set the `dirty` flag to `false` so we're not needlessly refreshing.

-The `refresh()` function is called at 60fps unless you specify a different rate in the `setInterval(refresh, 1000 / 60)` such as `setInterval(refresh, 1000 / 10)` for 10fps.
+The `refresh` function is called at 60fps unless you specify a different rate in the `setInterval(refresh, 1000 / 60)` such as `setInterval(refresh, 1000 / 10)` for 10fps.

+As always, we wrap everything in an `async` function; see `grid_studies_2_3.js` for reference

 ### 2.4 Decoupled interaction

 The most basic decoupled interaction is a toggle.
-Turn the grid into a huge bank of toggles simply by changing line 27 (which is in the `grid.key` callback function):
+Turn the grid into a huge bank of toggles simply by changing line 30 (which is in the `grid.key` callback function):

 ```javascript
 if(s == 1) led[y][x] ^= 15;